Liberation Day tariffs: Closure of the de minimis exemption

-90 day pause
+Market crash and 90 day pause

+The tariff announcement caused the 2025 stock market crash, with many stock market indices falling over 10% within a few days.

-On the morning of April 9, the head of FX at Deutsche Bank told investors, "We are witnessing a simultaneous collapse in the price of all U.S. assets including equities, the dollar ... and the bond market."
-That afternoon, Trump announced on Truth Social that country-specific reciprocal tariffs, which had gone into effect that morning, would be paused for 90 days for all countries except China.
+After prices of U.S. assets including equities, the US dollar, and bonds declined significantly on the morning of April 9, Trump announced on Truth Social that "reciprocal" tariffs above 10%, which had gone into effect that morning, would be paused for 90 days for all countries except China.
 Imports from all other countries were sustained at the 10% baseline tariff.
 Other global tariffs on products like cars, steel, and aluminum imposed previously under Section 232 of the Trade Expansion Act also remained in effect.

 Politico reported that Bessent had flown to Florida a few days earlier to lobby Trump against the tariffs, warning him that the stock market would continue to decline unless he changed course.
 The Wall Street Journal reported that while Navarro met with Hasset on the morning of April 9, Bessent and Lutnick took advantage of Navarro's absence to speak to Trump again and convince him to pause the tariffs.
 After the walk back, Bessent said the pause was meant to provide time for bespoke negotiations with each country.

 Trump told reporters, "I thought that people were jumping a little bit out of line ...
 You know, they were getting a little bit yippy, a little bit afraid".
 He said he had been watching the bond market, which had shown signs of crashing the night before.

-U.S. President Donald Trump and UK Prime Minister Keir Starmer present their signed trade deal at the 51st G7 summit.
-While the agreement cut section 232 tariffs such as those on automobiles, the 10% "Liberation Day" tariff remained in place.
+Bond prices dropped and interest rates soared in a scenario called bond vigilantism.

-Stocks surged within minutes of the 90 day pause announcement, with the S&P 500 rising 9.52% for its largest one-day gain since 2008.
-Citi analysts warned, "We do not see the scenario as being as encouraging as markets do," noting that the remaining tariffs still represented a substantial new burden.
-Analysts at Bloomberg Economics estimated the US's average tariff rate would still rise to 24% from 2% the year prior.
+Stocks surged within minutes of the 90 day pause announcement; the S&P 500 rose 9.52% for its largest one-day gain since 2008.

-On April 11, the administration further exempted electronics such as smartphones and computers from the "reciprocal" tariffs.
+On April 11, the administration exempted electronics such as smartphones and computers from the "reciprocal" tariffs.
 Trump shifted his focus toward negotiating trade agreements, reportedly sidelining Navarro and appointing Bessent as his top economic advisor.